Gustav72/Odin-Landing-Page/README.md

 ![Landing Page](./images/Screenshot.png)

-Over the course of this project refined my CSS flex box skills to allow for a dynamic webpage properly position HTML elements.
-Git was used over the course of the project for version control.
+Over the course of this project, I refined my CSS flex box skills to allow for a responsive webpage with properly positioned HTML elements.
+Git was used for version control.